AngelCasillas01/Maps-Xml/README.md

 # Help needed
 - If you need help in creating your map (xml) we can help.
 - Publish needed assistance in [issue] (https://github.com/vYuri/Maps-Xml/issues) and we will help.
 Coloce a reference to your map so we could help, it is necessary to place the download.

+# How to Download
+- To download click right where it says: "Dowload ZIP" When it downloaded you can open the .ZIP file and enter into folders for the maps.